 For my BA thesis/project I contemporaneously researched, wrote my thesis, explored how I could translate thoughts visually, sketched and did hands on prototyping.
 It went back and forth, often overlapped, but mainly everything influenced each other.
 A working method that was inspiring, but in my eyes also extremely necessary when talking about color – specifically also skin color –, technology – mainly photography and film –, representation, power structures and responsibilities.

-In the course of this work I developed six projects that are linked to specific text passages in my thesis: ‘color gradient’ questioning the rigid categories we have defined for a fluid color spectrum; ‘defining colors’ touching on the absurdity of thinking that ‘objective’ color definitions work and the trust we give technology in being an ‘objective’ part (in this process); ‘black and white reality’ seeing that for a long time people lived in different ‘(color)realities’ and exploring how it is to walk trough a ‘black’ and ‘white’ world not just on photographs and in videos, but live; ‘color compositions’ as well as ‘hues’ looking at the multitude of continuously changing hues each and everyone carries with their skin and the absurdity of assigning people to specifically determined color categories; and ‘mirrored’ with the ‘truecolors’ toolkit I specifically designed learning how technology is calibrated, the interests, processes and power structures behind them, and seeing what effects (my) decisions (can) have.
+In the course of this work I developed 6 projects that are linked to specific text passages in my thesis: color gradient (1) questioning the rigid categories we have defined for a fluid color spectrum; defining colors (2) touching on the absurdity of thinking that ‘objective’ color definitions work and the trust we give technology in being an ‘objective’ part (in this process); black and white reality (3) seeing that for a long time people lived in different ‘(color)realities’ and exploring how it is to walk trough a ‘black’ and ‘white’ world not just on photographs and in videos, but in real life; color composition (4) as well as hues (5) looking at the multitude of continuously changing hues each and everyone carries with their skin and the absurdity of assigning people to specifically determined color categories; and mirrored (6) with the truecolors toolkit I specifically designed learning how technology is calibrated, the interests, processes and power structures behind them, and seeing what effects (my) decisions (can) have.
+Feel free to read my thesis (in German).

 This work questions the rigid categories into which colors are often squeezed.
 With the help of a rotary knob one can find color values ‘in between’ – color values that often can not be clearly assigned to a specific color term.
 The ‘determined’ colors are therefore much more based on subjectivity – an individual interpretation – in contrast to the technical components, to which objectivity is usually ascribed.